dotnet/performance/src/benchmarks/gc/GC.Infrastructure/README.md

 ###### How To Add New Benchmarks

 1. If you are collecting traces, make sure to include Linux (_Linux) or Windows (_Windows) suffix in the Legend column because we run PerfView to collect traces for Windows and dotnet-trace for `gc` trace; currently not working for other types of traces on Linux.
-2. Find the base commandline for the benchmark to run by choosing the appropriate test and configuration from the [ASP.NET Dashboard](https://msit.powerbi.com/groups/me/reports/10265790-7e2e-41d3-9388-86ab72be3fe9/ReportSection30725cd056a647733762?experience=power-bi)
+2. Find the base command line for the benchmark to run by choosing the appropriate test and configuration from the [ASP.NET Dashboard](https://msit.powerbi.com/groups/me/reports/10265790-7e2e-41d3-9388-86ab72be3fe9/ReportSection30725cd056a647733762?experience=power-bi)
 3. Copy over the command line from the table to the Base CommandLine column after:
    1. Remove the ``crank`` prefix from the command line.
    2. Remove the ``--application.aspNetCoreVersion``, ``--application.runtimeVersion`` and ``--application.sdkVersion`` command args from the command line that you paste in the CSV as the versions are set by the infrastructure itself.